What is a Cheque Payment?

 Virtual cheque payments allow companies to disburse funds and payment information via e-mails or the Internet.
 If a company allows clients to charge a virtual cheque, clients will often send the information digitally in order to avoid the late fees or late payment charges of an actual cheque.

 This could result in a substantial saving for companies.
-By disbursing funds through virtual cheques, payment accounts can be connected to virtually all payment methods through the use of electronic services.
-No cheque is given when the payment amount is lowered to zero.
+Payment accounts can be linked to almost all payment methods through the use of electronic services by disbursing payments through virtual cheques.
+When the payment amount is reduced to zero, no cheque is issued at all.
 This method of payment is easy for clients, as they don’t have to send checks, use wire transfers or any other kind of payment method.

-The most important benefit of virtual cheque payments is how they eliminate or reduce the risk of cheques being lost or left behind.
+The most significant advantage of virtual cheque payments is that they remove or lessen the danger of misplaced or forgotten checks.
 If a payment is not received, the company has no way of knowing.
 This usually creates significant financial problems for companies, as some companies pay to cover the bill when an item is returned, as well as the default of the payment account being zero.